 COMMUNITY COMPOST PROGRAM

-We will be welcoming participants to join us in 2026 beginning in April running through November.
-There will be 150 spots available in the program and registration will be open until all spots are filled.
+We are welcoming participants to join us in the program which will kick off in April, running through November.
+There are 150 spots available in the program and registration will be open until all spots are filled.

 The Community Compost program offers participants flexible food scrap drop-offs and educational opportunities in compost and sustainability.